 A cybernetic avatar provides interaction service for a person by representing its operator.
 As an operator exists behind the avatar, the avatar itself does not need to be equipped with autonomous functions, but video and audio streams to be sent to operators so that operators can recognize the customers’ behaviors and make decisions.

-The HRI Engine of a cybernetic avatar is capable of detecting person around it and also localizing the person in the environment.
+The RoIS Engine of a cybernetic avatar is capable of detecting person around it and also localizing the person in the environment.

 The CA has audio streaming and video string functions.
 The operator therefore can connect to camera and mic to receive the environment around the CA. The stream is also used to send the operators (or synthesized) voice to the customer.
 The CA have reaction component to make motions and also use voice stream that is generated at service console by transforming operators voice in real-time or partly reusing recorded or synthesized voice.